Miles Fisher

 James Leslie Miles Fisher (born June 23, 1983) is an American actor, comedian, entrepreneur and musician.
-He made his debut in the CBS adaptation of the book True Women and had a starring role in the 2000 film Lone Star Struck.
-In 2001, for his role in his short film Head Shot, Fisher won Best Actor at the International Teen Movie Festival and earned him praise from an article in Newsday.
+He made his debut in the CBS adaptation of the book True Women and starred in the 2000 film Lone Star Struck.
+In 2001, for his role in his short film Head Shot, Fisher won Best Actor at the International Teen Movie Festival.

-Fisher appeared as a member of the First Regiment of Virginia Volunteers in the 2003 Civil War film Gods and Generals and parodied actor Tom Cruise in the 2008 film Superhero Movie.
+Fisher appeared in the 2003 Civil War film Gods and Generals, and parodied actor Tom Cruise in the 2008 film Superhero Movie.
 He had a recurring role as a rookie police officer in 2008 on the television series The Cleaner, and appeared on Gossip Girl in 2009.
 On the third season of the television series Mad Men, Fisher portrayed a friend of character Paul Kinsey.
 In 2011, he played Peter Friedkin in Final Destination 5.

+Outside of acting, Fisher has co-founded Metaphysic and Bixby Roasting Co, which was acquired in 2023.

 Early life

-Fisher is the son of Richard W. Fisher, who was formerly the President of the Federal Reserve Bank of Dallas.
+Fisher is the son of Richard W. Fisher, who was formerly the president of the Federal Reserve Bank of Dallas.
 His mother, Nancy, served on the national board of the American Film Institute (AFI).
 His maternal grandfather was Representative James Collins.
 He was raised in Dallas, Texas, where he attended the St. Mark's School of Texas.
 After his family moved to Washington, D.C., he attended the St. Albans School.

 Fisher graduated from Harvard University, where he was an English major.
 At Harvard, he was a member of the Porcellian Club, the Hasty Pudding Club and the a cappella singing group the Krokodiloes.
 Fisher served as the Krokodiloes tour manager, and planned events for the group in 24 countries.
 He was one of the two students chosen to deliver a Harvard Oration at the 2006 Harvard graduation ceremony.
 His undergraduate thesis, which won the LeBaron Russell Briggs prize at Harvard, was a "screenplay about a Harvard graduate who avoided the Vietnam draft by teaching in a military prep school".